 - An undergraduate degree with a major or a strong minor (approximately 25 hours) in chemistry.

 - One year of calculus-based college physics (PHY 223 /PHY 224 ) and calculus.

 - Advanced undergraduate courses in organic, physical, and analytical chemistry, along with either inorganic or biochemistry.

 - The graduate coordinator will ascertain competency and the need for remedial work in any deficient areas.
 Students who do not meet the minimum academic admission requirements may be admitted conditionally to the MS in Chemistry degree program and will be expected to complete the conditions by the end of the first year.

 - Submission of Graduate Record Examinations (GRE) general test scores required for all applicants.
-GRE scores are not required for the 2020-2021 Application Cycle due to the Covid-19 crisis.
+GRE scores are not required for the 2020-2021 and 2021-2022 Application Cycles due to the Covid-19 crisis.

 - Applicants should write a one-page statement focusing on their motivation and rationale for seeking admission to the program.
 This statement should describe their academic background and articulate how this program relates to their professional goals.

 Harriet Lindsay, Ph.D., Graduate Coordinator, L054 Science Complex, 734.487.2124, email@example.com